- March 4, 2026

 "Homura Hime" is a third person action game, featuring Japanese anime visuals and intense 3D bullet curtain gameplay.
 Alongside Homurahime, fight against Demon Girls possessed by deviant "emotions", and get closer to discovering the truth of not only the fallen, but also your own veiled legacy.

-- Boss fights are the highlight of the game—well-designed, challenging, visually stunning, and memorable with unique mechanics.
+- Boss fights are well-designed, challenging, and the highlight of the game, with unique patterns and fluid bullet hell integration.

-- The game features a great anime art style, strong character designs, good voice acting, and a fitting soundtrack that enhances the atmosphere.
+- The game features beautiful anime-style art, good character designs, strong voice acting, and a well-fitting soundtrack that enhances the atmosphere.

-“The story arc doesn't feel rushed throughout the game, and doesn't fall into "theory bait" territory, something that it could have very easily fallen into, and instead opts to have the story mostly solved by the end, with most loose ends neatly tied up at the conclusion (closest I've come to crying in a very long time).”
+“The story arc doesn't feel rushed throughout the game, and doesn't fall into "theory bait" territory.
+Instead, the story is mostly solved by the end, with most loose ends neatly tied up at the conclusion (closest I've come to crying in a very long time).”

 “Having finished the game, I feel compelled to explain that, while not a deal breaker, the story makes very little sense even knowing how it ends.”